thanh-ng/whats-cooking/README.md

 An accuracy of 0.80457 on the average and of 0.81386 on the Kaggle’s test data (ranked 61th in the competition as compared to the highest score of 0.83216).

 ## Run
-* Clone the project to your local: <pre><code>$ git clone https://github.com/thanh-ng/whats-cooking.git</code></pre>
+* Clone the project to your local: <code>$ git clone https://github.com/thanh-ng/whats-cooking.git</code>
 * utils.py: utility functions for building models
-* main.py : Change hyperparameter space in this file for grid search and run this file.
+* main.py : Change hyperparameter space in this file for grid search (optionally) and run this file.
+* Run main.py directly in PyCharm or run in Windows Command Prompt: <code>$python main.py</code>

 *Also see my other projects [HERE](http://thanh-ng.github.io/pages/src/)